-- Feelings of Helplessness: In many cases, those who suffer from any kind of phobia often also have fear of loss of control, which can trigger anxiety.
-If you also have trouble breathing during the exam, this may be a result of dental phobia or anxiety.
+- Feelings of Helplessness: In many cases, those who have any phobia often also have a fear of loss of control, which can trigger anxiety.
+If you also have trouble breathing during the exam, this may result from dental phobia or anxiety.

 - Trouble Sleeping: Often those who fear the dentist will likely not sleep before an impending dental exam.

-- Increased Anxiety: Particularly in the waiting room, anxiety has a tendency to build for those with dental phobia.
-The sight of dental instruments and dentists in general may pique this anxiety.
+- Increased Anxiety: Particularly in the waiting room, anxiety tends to build for those with dental phobia.
+The sight of dental instruments and dentists, in general, may pique this anxiety.

 Ways to Help

 Phobias in general—including dental phobia—should be treated by a mental health professional.
 They can help you to overcome these feelings of anxiety and make the stress of visiting the dentist less debilitating.
 In addition to receiving treatment, here are a couple of things you can do to help reduce the stress of your dental appointment:

 - Find a Dentist You’re Comfortable With: Be sure to find a dentist that you get along with.
 You might even consider asking a friend to recommend someone that they like, especially if they, too, have dental anxiety.
 Read reviews to see if your dentist knows how to handle other patients with this issue.

 - Tell your Dentist: Your dentist will be able to help you remedy these feelings of concern and fear by changing the way you are treated.
 In certain cases, you may also be able to receive anesthesia to make the pain of the treatment much more bearable.